tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_mem.h.md

 # Functions

+Copy the first `n` bytes from the memory block beginning at `s` to the memory block beginning at `d`.
+This function copies the data directly.
+Therefore, the memory blocks should not overlap.
+This function returns `d`.

 ```c
 #define ao_memcpy(d, s, n)
 ```

+Copy the first `n` bytes from the memory block beginning at `s` to the memory block beginning at `d`.
+This function copies the data using a temporary buffer.
+Therefore, the memory blocks can overlap.
+This function returns `d`.

 ```c
 #define ao_memmove(d, s, n)
 ```

+Write `v` to the first `n` bytes of the memory block beginning at `p`.
+This function returns `p`.

 ```c
 #define ao_memset(p, v, n)
 ```